PhilippeChab/nwscript-ee-language-server/server/tree-sitter/README.md

 const call = syntax.getCallContext(position);
 ```

-They no longer pass arrays of lines and highlighting tokens through `*FromRaw` methods.
 A document version shares its syntax tree and index.
 Updates edit that tree incrementally; a new version invalidates the derived index.
 Unused live trees release their WASM resources through finalization, while one-shot indexing explicitly disposes them.

-Call and member context still scan syntax leaves where needed to preserve incomplete-expression behavior.
-The replacement does not claim that every editor operation becomes one AST lookup.
+Call and member context scan syntax leaves where needed to preserve incomplete-expression behavior.
 Strict background indexing still rejects incomplete declarations so existing fallback snapshots and repair behavior remain intact; live requests use the recovered tree.

 ## Run and inspect